manasyesuarthana/learning-bash/README.md

 I may or may not update this repo with more scripts as I learn more new things :v

 ## Tech Stack
-It's just linux and bash...
+It's just linux and bash... and AWS

 ## Getting Started
 Feel free to clone this repo and try some of the scripts yourself.
 Though keep in mind that some may not work since some hosts are only available through my device.

+**NOTEs:**
-**NOTE:** This script is for bash.
+- This script is for bash.
 It only works for a linux shell.
 Also some of these are only compatible for **CentOS or RHE based distros**, especially those that involve using `httpd`.
+- Some scripts are not meant for running, rather, they are just notes, e.g. script 10 and 15.

 1. Clone the repo
 ```bash